holgerbrandl/kalasim/docs/userguide/docs/component.md

 All process interaction statements including passivate, request and wait can be used that way!

-So remember if the method contains a yield statement (technically speaking that's a generator method), it should be called with ``yield from``.
+So remember if the method contains a `yield` statement (technically speaking that's a generator method), it should be called with ``yield from``.

 ##  Using priority and urgent to control order of execution

 All process interaction methods supports a priority and urgent parameter:

-With priority it is possible to sort a component before or after other components, scheduled for the same time.
+With priority, it is possible to sort a component before or after other components, scheduled for the same time.
 Note that the urgent parameters only applies to components scheduled with the same time and same priority.

 The priority is 0 by default.